Paint The Kitchen Red

 Vegetarian Instant Pot Moroccan Stew Pinterest image - stew with carrots, squash, chickpeas, cilantro, tomatoes in black bowl on colorful mat with lemons in background

-This Vegetarian Instant Pot Moroccan Stew recipe is so good that you won’t miss the meat!
-The stew has a dynamite combination of ingredients that gives it a rich, complex flavor that you’re going to love.
+This Moroccan Instant Pot Vegetable Stew recipe is so good that you won’t miss the meat!
+The stew has the perfect combination of ingredients that gives it a rich, complex flavor that you’re going to love.
 Serve with a lemon and herb couscous, or quinoa.

 Vegetarian Instant Pot Moroccan Stew with carrots, squash, chickpeas, cilantro, tomatoes in black bowl on colorful mat with lemons in background

-This Instant Pot Moroccan Stew recipe is delicious, flavorful and so beautiful.
+This Moroccan vegetable stew Instant Pot version is delicious, flavorful and so beautiful.
 The colors you see in the photos are real!
 The only thing you need to do to make this a vegan stew recipe is to omit the cream.

 You’ll find that the mmmmm’s and ahhhhh’s will keep on coming when you serve this to your family or guests.
 And it’s so healthy that there’s no guilt in going back for seconds.